 Location and general description of the study area

-The study area was chosen based on area, production and productivity data of major grape growing areas of Southern Karnataka, as Nandi Valley, this includes parts of Chikkaballapur, Doddaballapur and Bangalore rural area.
-The study area is located at 13.37⁰ N to 13.4⁰ N Latitude 77.62⁰ E to 77.68⁰ E Longitude with an elevation of about 900 to 1,450 meters (2950 to 4760 feet) above mean sea level, providing a favourable climate for grape cultivation.
-Nandi valley experiences a moderate climate with relatively cooler temperatures compared to the surrounding plains.
+The study area was chosen based on the area, production, and productivity data of major grape growing areas of Southern Karnataka, such as Nandi Valley, which includes parts of Chikkaballapur, Doddaballapur and Bangalore rural area.
+The study area is located at 13.37⁰ N to 13.4⁰ N Latitude 77.62⁰ E to 77.68⁰ E Longitude with an elevation of about 900 to 1,450 meters (2950 to 4760 feet) above mean sea level, providing a favorable climate for grape cultivation.
+Nandi Valley experiences a moderate climate with relatively cooler temperatures compared to the surrounding plains.
 The average annual temperature ranges from 15⁰ C to 32⁰ C. The region receives an average annual rainfall of about 800 to 900 mm, primarily during the monsoon season from June to September.
 The valley is characterized by undulating terrain with gentle slopes and fertile soils, making it ideal for viticulture.

 Fig. 1: Location map of the study area